Skip to content

 pip install --upgrade git+https://github.com/edanliahovetsky/BLine-GUI.git

-This can happen if pipx is pointing at a moved/updated Python install.
-Try:
+This happens when pipx is pointing at a moved/updated Python install.
+Recreate the venv:

 pipx reinstall bline